The latest update for The Best Outdoor Bars in NJ is written by Lindsay Podolak.

 Location: 4 Robbins Parkway, Toms River

 Details: Picky eaters, you’ve been put on notice: Baker’s Water Street Bar & Grille has it all.
 Their menu boasts everything from nachos to brick-oven pizza to snow crab and filet mignon.
 I dare you to come here and not find at least five things that you’re in the mood for – it’s that kind of menu.
 But the real selling point is the daily drink specials.
 Show up any night of the week and you’re guaranteed to score a deal at this spot.
-If you ask me, Tuesday is looking pretty enticing; there’s 2-for-1 burgers, $5 sangria and some good old country music blasting through the speakers.
+If you ask me, Tuesday is looking pretty enticing; there’s 2-for-1 burgers, $2.75 Bud Light drafts and some good old country music blasting through the speakers.

 Why I like it: A dessert menu featuring blueberry cobbler, key lime pie, lava cake, cheesecake and more!